-- 9. The following applies to a Pilot commencing respite at 2400 Tuesday: (a) A Pilot shall not be assigned a vessel departing Olympia for Port Angeles later than 1000 Tuesday; (b) a Pilot given an assignment whose call time was prior to 0800, and the call time for the assignment is changed to 0800 or later, shall be removed from rotation at 0800 Tuesday; (c) a Pilot left unassigned before 0800, shall be removed from rotation at 0800; and (d) a Pilot whose check-in time is later than 0800 Tuesday, shall be removed from rotation upon check-in.
-Members returning from respite shall be placed in proper sequence at the head of the rotation list at 0800 Tuesday.
-AMENDED: 10/85, 11/87, 12/91, 1/97. - 10.
-When a vessel is departing a pier/terminal to stream/anchorage, and another vessel is proceeding from the same stream/anchorage to the same pier/terminal, one Pilot shall be assigned to both assignments, unless requested otherwise by an agent.
-When practical, due to a lack of available pilots in rotation, one Pilot may be assigned to more than one harbor shift, provided that for pilots on watch, multiple harbor shifts must be in the same port.
-AMENDED: 12/91, 10/98, 4/07. - 11.
+- b.
+Upon completion of the 10 hour rest interval, described in paragraph a. (above), that pilot may be assigned additional local assignments provided the completion time of additional assignment(s) should not exceed 13 hours from the order time of the first assignment.
+At the completion of the last assignment, normal check in times apply.
+AMENDED: 2/19 - 11.
 If a Pilot cannot take the Pilot's regular assignment on the rotation list due to a limitation on the Pilot's state license, the Pilot's duty is to take the next preceding assignment that the Pilot's state license can cover.
 If a Pilot has not completed any requirements imposed by the state Board of Pilotage Commissioners for upgrade of said Pilot's state license by the date specified by the Board of Pilotage Commissioners, said Pilot shall not be dispatched until the Pilot fulfills the requirements.
 The Pilot may use comp days or be placed in an off duty status, whichever is appropriate.
 The Pilot may appeal to the Board of Directors for an extension of time to complete requirements before being taken off the rotation list, provided the Pilot can demonstrate extenuating circumstances acceptable to the Board of Directors.
 AMENDED: 9/86, 6/90, 11/90, 4/92.
 [Item 12 Added 5/17.
 Removed 6/17]